validatedpatterns/docs/content/contribute/extending-a-pattern.md

 # Extending an existing pattern

 ## Introduction to extending a pattern using a fork
-Extending an existing pattern usually means adding a new product and/or configuration to the existing pattern.
-This usually requires four steps:
+Extending an existing pattern refers to adding a new product and/or configuration to an existing pattern.
+For example a pattern might be a great fit for a solution but requires the addition of an observability tool, e.g. Prometheus, Grafana, or Elastic.
+Or perhaps it needs multicloud communication using Skupper.
+Extending an existing pattern is not very difficult.
+The advantage is that it automates the integration of this extra product into pattern.

+Extending usually requires four steps:
 1. Adding any required namespace for the product
 1. Adding a subscription to install and operator
 1. Adding one or more ArgoCD applications to manage the post-install configuration of the product
 1. Adding the Helm chart needed to implement the post-install configuration identified in step 3.

-Sometimes there is no operator in operator hub for the product and it requires installing the product using a Helm chart.
+Sometimes there is no operator in [OperatorHub](https://catalog.redhat.com/software/search?deployed_as=Operator) for the product and it requires installation using a Helm chart.

-This additions need to be made to the appropriate `values-<cluster grouping>.yaml` file in the top level pattern directory.
-If the component is on a hub cluster that would be `values-hub.yaml`.
+These additions need to be made to the appropriate `values-<cluster grouping>.yaml` file in the top level pattern directory.
+If the component is on a hub cluster the file would be `values-hub.yaml`.
 If it's on a production cluster that would be in `values-production.yaml`.
 Look at the pattern architecture and decide where you need to add the product.

 In the example below AMQ Streams (Kafka) is chosen as a product to add to a pattern.